 If you enjoyed this monthly LGD blog, please remember to subscribe using this link: The Guardian Way | Texas A&M AgriLife Research and Extension Center at San Angelo.

-If you have any feedback about this article or would like to propose topics for future articles, webinars, or workshops, please contact me at bill.costanzo@ag.tamu.edu or 325-657-7311.
+Do you have any feedback about this article, or would you like to propose topics for future articles, webinars, or workshops?
+Do not hesitate to get in touch with me at bill.costanzo@ag.tamu.edu or 325-657-7311.

 Be sure to visit the Texas LGD Association online!
 You can follow the organization on Facebook or YouTube under @TexasLGDAssociation or visit its website.